 Different return to office policies

 There’s no one way to return to the office, which means there’s no right way to return to the office either.
-(That said, Elon Musk’s conversion of offices into bedrooms is definitely the wrong way to return to office!).
-Your return to office policy needs to work for the type of organization you are.
+Your return to office policy needs to work for the type of organization you have.
 Here are three types of return to office policies you could implement.

-3. Full-time return to the office.
+- Full-time return to the office.
 This is a policy with little to no flexibility for your employees.
 For some organizations, returning to the office full-time makes the most sense.
-This might be for manufacturing organizations, where folks need to access onsite equipment for the job.
+This might be for organizations in manufacturing or biopharma, where folks need to access onsite equipment for the job.
 You may also want to choose this return to office route if you’re struggling to get folks back onsite, or if you want to ensure everyone is in the office together for at least one day a week.

 Remember, patience is key when it comes to executing your return to office strategy.
 Change is never going to fly high on the popularity ladder immediately.
 But as more and more folks return to the office, others will want to also feel included and be a part of discussions happening onsite.
 In short, your return to office policy ends up driving itself when implemented in the right way—with flexibility and thought for employees baked in.